khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 When you use a Pajamas component, you're automatically using design tokens under the hood — this should be your first approach when implementing a UI.

-## CSS utils
+## CSS utilities

-If you need something more custom or you need to customize a Pajamas component, CSS utils should help you out.
+If you need something more custom or you need to customize a Pajamas component, CSS utilities should help you out.
 Since these are powered by Tailwind, your IDE should be able to autocomplete, see the [documentation](https://gitlab-org.gitlab.io/frontend/tailwind-documentation) for details.

 There are more utilities currently available, but we advise against using them as they have hard-coded color values that will not respond to different modes.
 Try to avoid color utilities that directly reference a color (for example, a [constant](/design-tokens#constant-design-tokens) like `gl-text-green-900` or `gl-bg-white`) and instead use a [semantic](/design-tokens#semantic-design-tokens) equivalent (for example, `gl-text-success` or `gl-bg-default`).
 This ensures the colors will update predictably when changing modes.

-### CSS Utility classes
+### CSS utility classes

-The simplest way to use these utilities is to add classes to the components themselves.
+The simplest way to use these utilities is to add classes to the desired element.

 ```html
 <span class="gl-text-subtle gl-truncate">This text will be a subtle gray color, truncated to fit its container.</span>
 ```

 This is reccomended for most cases but can clutter up the codebase if overused.
 If you find yourself adding too many of these classes and want a cleaner approach, you can use `@apply` instead.

 ### CSS apply